Back To Search Results

 History and Physical

 The presentation of aortic valvular atresia can be rapidly seen in the post-natal period.
 The chief initial findings of the condition are dyspnea, cyanosis, and rapidly progressive heart failure.
-Dyspnea and/or tachypnea is thought to be the most sensitive sign for aortic valvular atresia, as it develops in about 60% of live births.
+Dyspnea or tachypnea is considered the most sensitive sign of aortic valvular atresia, as it develops in about 60% of live births.
 While the disease may not initially present with cyanosis, as the ductus arteriosus remains open shortly after birth, cyanosis becomes apparent as the ductus closes.
 The average age of development of cyanosis is 2 days.
 Measured oxygen (O2) saturation can be variable.
-A small number of patients (16%) can show low O2 saturation at rest and a modest drop in levels with crying.
-This can be moderately improved with oxygenation.
+A small number of patients (16%) can show low O2 saturation at rest and a modest drop in levels with crying; this can be moderately improved with oxygenation.

 Evaluation

 Evaluation begins in the prenatal period.
 Frequently, color Doppler is used during the echocardiographic examination of the heart.
-Infants with a lack of Doppler flow through the aortic valve should be immediately considered to be at high risk of aortic valvular atresia.
+Infants lacking Doppler flow through the aortic valve should be immediately considered at high risk of aortic valvular atresia.
 A key point when assessing these patients is the risk of developing HLHS, as patients with even a normal-sized or slightly dilated left ventricle can develop HLHS at birth.

 Initial chest radiography after birth can show a "globular" heart pattern or the heart shape associated with truncus arteriosus.
 This includes narrowing the heart base, a rounded apex, and a “shoulder” on the left heart border.
 Though a "bulge" for the pulmonary artery might be expected, it is only present in a small minority of cases.
 Chest radiography also reveals pulmonary edema in many cases, and sometimes, patients can have upper or middle-lobe lung collapse.[5]